jmwii1981/cl-web2-sep-2022/09-05-08/Syntax-and-Operators.md

  - `!== // Strict not equal`

 ### 'use strict'
- - always make sure to use `'use strict'`, as it's considered a best practice
+Always make sure to use `'use strict'`, as it's considered a best practice.

 Rules that `'use strict'` imposes and things to note ...
  - **Note** `'use strict'` is ignored by older browsers
  - You will be forced to declare variables first, before their use, and they will be scoped locally where declared
  - You won't be able to use "reserved" key words in JS as variable names (e.g. `eval`, `arguments`)